 How To Apply Online

-The BC Arts Council is now using an online Grant Application System.
+The BC Arts Council is now using an online Grant Management System.
 Before registering, please read through following.

 Using the online system is a three-step process.
 By following these steps, you’ll be apply to: